TempestasLudi/TI1216-TwoBrains/doc/index.md

 Date: Mon Jan 18 21:38:40 CET 2016
 ```

-A client will probably want to check for new chatmessages regularly, so some form of polling is a logical thing to do.
+<aside class="notice">A client will probably want to check for new chatmessages regularly, so some form of polling is a logical thing to do.</aside>

 > A http response containing chatmessages may look like